Uses of English verb forms: Present progressive

 For the possibility of a present subjunctive progressive, see English subjunctive.

 Present perfect

 The present perfect (traditionally called simply the perfect) combines present tense with perfect aspect, denoting the present state of an action's being completed, that is, that the action took place before the present time.
-(It is thus often close in meaning to the simple past tense, although the two are not usually interchangeable.)
+(It is thus often close in meaning to the past simple tense, although the two are not usually interchangeable.)
 It is formed with the present tense of the auxiliary have (namely have or has) and the past participle of the main verb.

 The choice of present perfect or past tense depends on the frame of reference (period or point in time) in which the event is conceived as occurring.
 If the frame of reference extends to the present time, the present perfect is used.
 For example: